Angel-125/Buffalo2/ReleaseFolder/GameData/WildBlueIndustries/Buffalo2/Readme.txt

 If these directories already exist, then delete the existing ones before installing the latest update.

+Changes

+- Fixed B9PS configs- thanks Rodger! :)

 New Parts

+- B2 Chassis Tank: This small tank holds Liquid Fuel and Oxidizer.
+It has two length variants: Short and Medium-Short.
+- B2 Hinge (Requires Breaking Ground DLC): This hinge has a limited pivoting range but it's sized to fit the Buffalo Chassis.
 - B2 Side Hatch (Short): This short-length inline body module comes equipped with deployable ladders and doors that open and close.
 It also doubles as a small cargo bay.
+- B2 Endcap: This simple endcap covers up the ends of the B2 body parts.
+It has Rover, Station, Superstructure, and Sub variants, and comes in white or blue.
+- B2 Sloped Endcap: This sloped endcap covers up the ends of the B2 body parts.
+It has Rover, Superstructure (long & short), and Superstructure corridor (long & short).
+- B2 Trailer Frame: This modular frame serves as a mounting point for components like the Buffalo rover's body parts.
+It has short and medium length variants as well as variants designed to attach the Buffalo Chassis Decoupler (Body variant).
+The frame make intermodal shipping containers possible.
+- BC-S1 Adapter: This adapter connects the Buffalo Chassis to Size 1 (1.25m) parts.
+It is offset to account for rover body parts.
+- RB-S1 Adapter: This adapter connects the rover body to Size 1 (1.25m diameter) parts.
+It has various lengths.
+- SB-S1 Adapter: This adapter connects the submarine body to Size 1 (1.25m diameter) parts.
+It has various lengths.
+- ST-S1 Adapter: This adapter is specifically designed to connect Station form factor parts to Size 1 (1.25m) parts.
+- Buffalo Chassis (Mini): Designed as a "filler" chassis, this mini chassis adds a little bit of chassis structure to rovers.
+- Buffalo Chassis (Sloped): By popular demand, this sloped chassis provides a fashionable chiseled edge for Buffalo chassis.
+- Buffalo Chassis (5th Wheel): This specialized chassis part has an integrated servo motor that's specially designe to support trailers.
+- Buffalo Chassis Coupler: This docking port is specially designed to fit the Buffalo Chassis.
+It has several variants to handle a variety of docking situations.
+- Buffalo Chassis Decoupler: Separate unwanted chassis parts with this decoupler.
+- Buffalo Power Chassis: At the expense of some batteries, this chassis has an integrated fuel cell and a solar panel on top.
+- Auxiliary Electronic Navigator: This chassis component is a probe core.
+It has two length variants: Short and Medium-Short.

 ---ACKNOWLEDGEMENTS